EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 - `file(x)` constrains `x` to only be those objects that are a `file`
 - `large(x), file(x)` constrains `x` to be a `large file`

-One simple approach to solving constraint satisfaction problems (like the solutions to an MRS) is to use "backtracking".
+One simple approach to solving constraint satisfaction problems (like finding the solutions to an MRS) is to use ["backtracking"](https://en.wikipedia.org/wiki/Backtracking).
 The simplest backtracking algorithm is to:

-- Traverse the predications from the well-formed MRS tree, depth first
+- Traverse the predications from the well-formed MRS tree, depth-first
 - When we encounter a variable in a predication that is unassigned we:
   1) Assign it the first item in the world
   2) Mark it as a `backtrack point`